A beginner’s guide to the Trans-Siberian (Updated July 2023)

 Costs

-How much does a Trans-siberian ticket costs ?
+How much is the Trans-siberian ?
 As stated above, there isn’t one Trans-Siberian train ticket.
 It’s not an hop on & off touristy train.

 You must buy one ticket for every stop you want to make.
 The price of your Trans-Siberian journey will depend on the number of stops you make, train class you travel in and dates because during the high season (summer and public holidays) prices can litteraly double or more.

-Update : the ruble rate is going down since january 2023 and is 1€ for almost 100₽ in July 2023.
+Update : the ruble rate is going down since January 2023 and is 1€ for around 100₽ in January 2024.
 As I can’t update this post daily, please check the prices and current rate yourself.

 How much does it costs to ride the Trans-siberian ?